These are the things you are going to need for hunting camp anyway, so you might as well get them now.

 Again, whether you're indoors or staying in a backcountry hunting camp, something like this Teton Sports Deer Hunter Sleeping Bag is going to be an asset.
 Even if you're inside with heating, you never know when those sheets were last washed.
 Sleep on your own bag and bypass the grossness that has been known to accumulate on a hunting camp mattress.

 Wouldn't it suck to get to camp and have no way of checking the trail cam photos from the last few weeks?
-A viewer like this one, that allows you to see them on your phone, is a good idea.
+A viewer like this one, that allows you to see them on your cell phone, is a good idea.
 That way, if no one brings a computer (or a charger, or the right adapters, etc, etc), you can still check up on the local herd.

 4. Camp Chair